vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ```
 As we set `max_to_keep=4`, only the last four checkpoints have been kept.

-We can view which steps the manager has saved on:
+We can view which steps have checkpoints:
 ```python
 checkpoint_manager.all_steps()
 ===
 Out: [6, 7, 8, 9]
 ```

-As well as view if there has been a checkpoint for a specific step:
+As well as view if there is a checkpoint for a specific step:
 ```python
 checkpoint_manager.should_save(6)
 ===